VirtuallyCreative/kaizen-101/content/_index.md

           *   Improve team building and trust

-          *   Learn to provide growth potential in your team(s) capabilities and business value
+          *   Learn to provide growth potential in your team(s) (capabilities as business value)

           *   Learn to keep team performance high with minimal burnout
       - content: >